Weak Akizuki-Nakano vanishing theorem for globally $F$-split 3-folds: Introduction

 where $s$ is the dimension of the singular locus of $X$. \end{thm} We remark that our argument gives an alternative proof of the result of Bhatt-Blickle-Lyubeznik-Singh-Zhang in characteristic zero (see Remark \ref{alternative proof}).

-\begin{acknowledgement} The authors are grateful to Kenta Hashizume, Tatsuro Kawakami, Yujiro Kawamata, Yoichi Miyaoka, Shigefumi Mori, Noboru Nakayama, Taro Sano, Vasudevan Srinivas and Bernd Ulrich for helpful comments and discussions.
+\begin{acknowledgement} The authors are grateful to Kenta Hashizume, Tatsuro Kawakami, Yujiro Kawamata, Yoichi Miyaoka, Shigefumi Mori, Noboru Nakayama, Taro Sano, Vasudevan Srinivas and Bernd Ulrich for valuable comments and discussions.
+They also thank the anonymous referee for helpful comments.
 The first author was supported by RIKEN iTHEMS Program.
 The second author was partially supported by JSPS KAKENHI Grant Numbers JP15H03611, JP16H02141, and JP17H02831. \end{acknowledgement}

 \begin{notation} Throughout this paper, all schemes are assumed to be Noetherian and separated.
-A variety is an integral scheme of finite type over a field, a 3-fold (resp. a curve, a surface) is a 3-dimensional (resp.
+A variety is an integral scheme of finite type over a field and a 3-fold (resp. a curve, a surface) is a 3-dimensional (resp.
 1-dimensional, 2-dimensional) variety.
-Given a variety $X$ over a field $k$, we denote by $T_X$ the tangent sheaf of $X$, that is, the dual $\mathcal{H}\mathrm{om}(\Omega_X, \sO_X)$ of the cotangent sheaf $\Omega_X=\Omega_{X/k}$. \end{notation}
+Given a variety $X$ over a field $k$, $T_X$ denotes the tangent sheaf of $X$, that is, the dual $\mathcal{H}\mathrm{om}(\Omega_X, \sO_X)$ of the cotangent sheaf $\Omega_X=\Omega_{X/k}$. \end{notation}